cygnus666/Circuit-Sword/Known-Issues.md

 **Cause:** ES/Retropie mapped them wrong

 **Workaround 1:** Follow [these steps](https://github.com/kiteretro/Circuit-Sword/wiki/Updating-the-Software-(running-on-Pi)#enable-ssh) in order to use the menu.
 In summary: press UP/DOWN to pick an item, then press RIGHT to change the selector to "OK" and then press "B" to select it!
 (Usually A is select, but in this menu only it is now "B").
 Same applies to when enabling settings (e.g. SSH); press left/right to select option and "B" to select it.

+## Issue 4 - WiFi doesn't work
+**Cause:** Most likely the back board is contacting the wifi chip and shorting something

+**Workaround 1:** Place kapton tape over the WiFi chip, use a couple of layers